Open-Door-Spot/flask_server/README.md

  - Other notes
     - IMP: Undock Spot first if the code involves making Spot sit
-    - If you use the tablet to control Spot, first restart Spot before running the Flask server to claim the Spot lease
+    - If you use the tablet to control Spot, first restart Spot before running the Flask server to claim the Spot lease (OR) click "release control" on the       tablet